jnichols-git/matcha/CONTRIBUTING.md

 ## Getting Started

 1. Ensure you have [installed Golang](https://go.dev/dl/) on your development machine.
 Matcha is currently on version `1.20.2`.
 2. Create a fork of Matcha to your personal GitHub account.
-Direct branches or pushes to the `CloudRETIC` repository are not accepted.
+Direct branches or pushes to the `Decent Platforms` repository are not accepted.
 3. Clone your personal fork to your development machine, and enter the directory.
 4. Add the upstream repository: `git remote add upstream [http-or-ssh-address]`